gaand/wdi_2_js_demo_spa/README.md

 Creating these Stories is a **part** of an ongoing conversation we, as developers, are having with stakeholders.
 We'll be checking in with stakeholders all the time to make sure we are in sync about exactly what it is we're building!

-Let's repeat the task as stated by stated by the Spotify business analyst, he's the *stakeholder*.
+Let's repeat the task as stated by the Spotify business analyst, she's the *stakeholder*.

 *Initially, the user should be able to see a list of their songs and manage them.*

 Let's create some User Stories!
 **Save them to the user_stories.txt file**

-### User Story 1
+#### User Story 1

-As a user when I go to the main page I should see a list of Songs. **(Priority: 1, Iteration: 1, Difficulty: 1)**
+As a user when I go to the main page I should see a list of Songs.
+**(Priority: 1, Iteration: 1, Difficulty: 1)**

-### User Story 2
+#### User Story 2
-As a user when I go to the main page I should see each Song's title. **(Priority: 1, Iteration: 1, Difficulty: 1)**
+As a user when I go to the main page I should see each Song's title.
+**(Priority: 1, Iteration: 1, Difficulty: 1)**

-### User Story 3
+#### User Story 3
-As a user when I go to the main page I can select a Song to view it's duration, price and artist name. **(Priority: 2, Iteration: 1, Difficulty: 2)**
+As a user when I go to the main page I can select a Song to view it's duration, price and artist name.
+**(Priority: 2, Iteration: 1, Difficulty: 2)**

 I'm not sure what the stakeholder means when she says "manage"?
 After some discussion with her she says she want's users to be able to **add** and **remove** Songs.

 ### User Story 5
-As a user on the main page I should be above to add a Song. **(Priority: 2, Iteration: 1, Difficulty: 2)**
+As a user on the main page I should be above to add a Song.
+**(Priority: 2, Iteration: 1, Difficulty: 2)**

 ### User Story 6
-As a user on the main page I should be able to remove a Song. **(Priority: 2, Iteration: 1, Difficulty: 2)**
+As a user on the main page I should be able to remove a Song.
+**(Priority: 2, Iteration: 1, Difficulty: 2)**

-## Step 2: Find (Domain) Objects.
+## Step 2: Find (Domain) Objects/Models.

-Let's repeat the task as stated by stated by the business analyst, he's the *stakeholder*.
+Let's repeat the task as stated by the stakeholder.

 *Initially, the user should be able to see a list of their songs and manage them.*

-I can see that the nouns in this statement are User, List and Song.
+I can see that the nouns in this statement are User, SongList/Playlist and Song.
 We'll create a User object later, when we add site registration and login.

 ### Domain Objects are: